lunatic-solutions/lunatic/Readme.md

 lunatic target/wasm32-wasi/release/<example>.wasm
 ```

-This app spawns 1_000 child processes and calculate the sum of numbers from 0 to i in each child process,
+This app spawns `1000` child processes and calculate the sum of numbers from 0 to i in each child process,
-then send the result back to the parent process and print it.
+then sends the result back to the parent process and prints it.
 If you wrote some Rust code before this should feel familiar.
 [Check out the docs for more examples.](https://docs.rs/lunatic/0.2.0/lunatic/)

 ## Architecture